cylc/cylc-admin/docs/release-notes/cylc-8-alpha2.md

 * [Current Limitations](#current-limitations)
 * [What's new](#whats-new-since-cylc-80a1)

-## Installation instruction
+## Installation instructions

 The minimum requirements for Cylc 8 are:

-- Python 3.7 (not tested on Python 3.8)
+- Python 3.7 or 3.8
-- Linux (some developers experimented with MacOS and FreeBSD, but there is no support for those environments yet)
+- Linux (some developers have experimented with MacOS and FreeBSD, but there is no official support for those environments yet)
 - A modern web browser if using the Cylc web UI

 The Cylc 8 complete system includes:

-- cylc-flow-8.0a2 - Python 3 Workflow Service and CLI
+- cylc-flow-8.0a2 - Python 3 Workflow Service, CLI, and terminal UI
 - cylc-uiserver-0.2 - Python 3 UI Server component of the Cylc 8 architecture
 - cylc-ui-0.2 - Vue.js web UI
 - JupyterHub 1.+ - authenticates users and launches their Cylc UI Servers